bigleuxenchef/Working/MyDroolsHelloWorld/target/classes/com/sample/README.md

 ## MyDroolsStateLess.java

-This example accomplished exactly same as stateful by using other statless connection
+This example accomplished exactly same as stateful by using other stateless connection

 ```
 			KieServices kieServices = KieServices.Factory.get();